KristofferC/TimerOutputs.jl/README.md

  ───────────────────────────────────────────────────────────────────────
 ```

-In order to complement the default timer simply call `TimerOuputs.complement!()`.
+In order to complement the default timer simply call `TimerOutputs.complement!()`.

 ## Overhead